Hypochlorous Acid For Skin – Benefits And How To Use

 What Is Hypochlorous Acid?

-Hypochlorous acid (HOCl) is naturally produced in the cells of all mammals and is a part of the body’s immune response.
+Hypochlorous acid (HOCl) is a naturally occurring antibacterial and oxidizing agent produced naturally produced in the cells of all mammals and is a part of the body’s immune response.
 The neutrophils, eosinophils, mononuclear phagocytes, and B lymphocytes (parts of the immune system and white blood cells) produce hypochlorous acid, the first line of defense against infections, injury, and irritation.
 It promotes wound healing and manages inflammatory skin conditions (such as seborrheic and atopic dermatitis) and diabetic ulcers.

 Topical use of hypochlorous acid has therapeutic, antimicrobial, and immunomodulatory effects on the skin.
 Let’s understand how it may benefit your skin.